|Elliott Sound Products||Valve (Vacuum Tube) Amplifier Design Considerations - Part 2|

 Wherever possible, negative bias should be taken from a separate winding.
 This enables all circuit impedances to be minimised.
 Remember that the output valve datasheets include a maximum total resistance back to the negative supply.
 This includes the grid resistor itself, as well as the DC resistance of the bias circuit.
 If two valves are used in parallel, the value must be halved.
 The DC resistance of the bias circuit has to be as low as possible, but cannot be regulated.
 A regulated bias supply cannot compensate for variations of the main voltage.

 The above circuit has 1mV RMS ripple, and bias voltage is -40V in 0.2 second.
 The voltage naturally collapses when power is removed, but it takes over 1 second before it's fallen back to -30V after being turned off.
 A reasonable amount of bias voltage will remain available as the main power supply collapses, and if the amp is turned on again after a few seconds, no harm will be done.
-The worst case resistance increase from each output valve's grid resistor to -ve supply is 20k (with the pot at maximum), and typically about 12k.
+The worst case resistance increase from each output valve's grid resistor to -ve supply is 2.7k (close enough, at any pot setting).
 The effects of grid leakage current are therefore minimised.
 It is essential that the RMS voltage of the bias winding is no more than the expected normal bias voltage.
 I've only seen examples of large filter caps and low impedances used in bias circuits in expensive hi-fi amplifiers, but they should be standard in all cases, because there is no other way to get a low resistance back to chassis earth.
 Even bridge rectifiers are uncommon, although they have been used (again, in expensive hi-fi amps).

 A low resistance negative supply with an acceptable hold-up time can only be accommodated with a separate winding.
 Even a small transformer wired 'backwards' with perhaps a 24V secondary connected to the 6.3V heater supply (12V for a 120V transformer) will work a lot better than resistive or capacitive dividers.
 This will give around 60V RMS to feed the bias supply.